FrankHassanabad/suricata-sample-data/README.md

 competition is a close to real world scenario.

-I also used the [Hands-on Network Forensics - Training PCAP dataset 2015](https://www.netresec.com/?page=PcapFiles) [from the mirror](https://www.first.org/conference/2015/program#phands-on-network-forensics) and followed along with their [PDF guide](https://download.netresec.com/pcap/FIRST-2015/Hands-on_Network_forensics.pdf)
+I also used the [Hands-on Network Forensics - Training PCAP dataset 2015](https://www.netresec.com/?page=PcapFiles) from this [mirror](https://www.first.org/conference/2015/program#phands-on-network-forensics) and followed along with their [PDF guide](https://download.netresec.com/pcap/FIRST-2015/Hands-on_Network_forensics.pdf)

 # How to download all the PCAPS from the 2018 competition